x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

     > [!NOTE]
     > The **Organizational unit** box is only available in Exchange Server.
 It isn't available in Exchange Online.

   - **\* User logon name** Use this box to type the name that the mail user will use to log on to the domain.
-The user logon name consists of a user name on the left side of the at (@) symbol and a suffix on the right side.
+The user logon name consists of a username on the left side of the at (@) symbol and a suffix on the right side.
 Typically, the suffix is the domain name the user account resides in.

     > [!NOTE]
     > In Exchange Online, this box is labeled as **User ID**.